Current PhD Students

 Year of Entry: 2022

-I am a PhD student in the USC Chan Division of Occupational Science and Occupational Therapy under the mentorship of Dr. Mary Lawlor.
-In my present role, I am involved in supporting research projects examining the current understandings of the sensory processing difficulties of individuals diagnosed with Autism Spectrum Disorder (ASD) across the lifespan and managing uncertainty in the lives of autistic children, families, and clinicians during the COVID-19 pandemic.
+I am a PhD candidate at the USC Chan Division of Occupational Science and Occupational Therapy under the mentorship of Dr. Mary Lawlor.
+In my present role, I support research projects examining current understandings of the sensory processing difficulties of autistic individuals across the lifespan and manage uncertainty in the lives of autistic children, families, and clinicians during the COVID-19 pandemic.

 Yu (Tony) Tang ⟩